 BA, MSc, PhD

-My main research interests lie in exploring health communications, human-animal relationships, animal ethics, and environmental issues but I am also interested using a linguistic approach to examine perceptions surrounding any social, cultural or political issue.
+My research interests lie in using a linguistic approach to examine perceptions surrounding social, cultural or political issues.
+In particular, I have been exploring health communications, human-animal relationships, animal ethics, and misinformation.
 My previous research has involved corpus linguistics, (critical) discourse analysis, health communications, history, human-animal studies, and the digital humanities.

 My ORCiD research profile can be viewed here

-I'm currently working on the the AHRC/UKRI funded project Coronavirus Discourses: Linguistic Evidence for Effective Health Messaging (grant reference AH/V015125/1).
+Coronavirus Discourses: Linguistic Evidence for Effective Health Messaging

 Leadership and Trust: Public Communication of COVID in Scotland (March-December 2020), Queen Margaret University, Edinburgh, funded by The Scottish Funding Council

 Donkey Discourse: Investigating public perceptions of donkeys in the UK, The Donkey Sanctuary, Devon

 'People', 'Products', 'Pests' and 'Pets': The discursive representation of animals, Lancaster University and King's College London, funded by The Leverhulme Trust